College of Education gets $571,000 to create MOOCs

 The Ayers Institute will also develop a facilitated version of the courses, which can be taken by individuals for college credit at Lipscomb.
 MOOC students will pay Lipscomb a discounted fee to receive academic credit, and depending on other universities’ academic requirements and transfer policies, that credit could potentially be transferred to other universities.

 The courses will be designed to be incorporated easily into teacher preparation programs in universities across the state, Osteen said.
 As a result, other universities will have the option to simply use the free video courses and facilitator’s guides as part of their curriculum, or they can agree to provide course credit, at their own determined tuition rate, for students who complete the facilitated versions of the courses on their own.

-“The Common Core State Standards are changing the way teaching and learning look in Tennessee’s classrooms, and Lipscomb has been deeply involved in helping the state’s teachers maximize those possibilities,” said Candice McQueen, senior vice president, dean of the College of Education and executive director of the Ayers Institute.
+“The Tennessee Academic Standards are changing the way teaching and learning look in the state’s classrooms, and Lipscomb has been deeply involved in helping the state’s teachers maximize those possibilities,” said Candice McQueen, senior vice president, dean of the College of Education and executive director of the Ayers Institute.
 “When we were brainstorming ways to get the word out to as many teachers as possible, a MOOC seemed like the natural format to take the resources we have and share them broadly with people in many different levels of the teaching profession.”

-Implemented in Tennessee beginning in 2011, the Common Core standards require students to show more critical thinking, problem-solving and analysis with greater constructive response.
-These enhancements require teachers to teach in different ways, and the state has established several programs to help existing and new teachers best implement the Common Core standards in the classroom.
+Implemented in 2011, the Tennessee State Standards require students to show more critical thinking, problem-solving and analysis with greater constructive response.
+These enhancements require teachers to teach in different ways, and the state has established several programs to help existing and new teachers best implement the standards in the classroom.

 MOOCs, which have captured the attention of educators, the public and potential students around the globe in the past few years, are generally free, online-only courses that can be taken for academic credit.